-Monitoring provides crucial information regarding how much and what types of microplastic (e.g., particle sizes, morphologies, polymer types) are in California waters, and provides the foundation for tracking future changes in response to management action.
+Monitoring provides crucial information regarding how much and what types of microplastic (e.g., particle sizes, morphologies, polymer types) are in California waters and provides the foundation for tracking future changes in response to management action.
 Monitoring information also provides context for exposure in various environmental matrices (e.g., water, air, sediment, biological tissue) and habitats (e.g., marine, estuary, freshwater), to directly inform which areas are most contaminated and which organisms and biological communities may be at greatest risk from microplastics.

 California has several existing monitoring programs that may incorporate microplastic sampling, including the Surface Water Ambient Monitoring Program (SWAMP), the San Francisco Bay Regional Monitoring Program, and Southern California Bight Regional Monitoring Program.
-These programs, alongside potential microplastic monitoring requirements in permits, will be leveraged to form the foundation of a statewide monitoring network.
+These programs, alongside representative sampling efforts and potential microplastic monitoring requirements in permits, can be leveraged to form the foundation of a statewide monitoring network.
 The California Water Quality Monitoring Council is well positioned to engage these programs, as well as other willing partners, to develop an integrated monitoring network, develop a proposed monitoring plan, and determine the most appropriate means for collating and sharing data from the monitoring network.
-Additional data may be obtained by requiring microplastic monitoring of wastewater treatment plants following the completion of existing studies on the microplastics removal efficacy in various stages of wastewater treatment.
-The State and Regional Water Boards may additionally require microplastic monitoring in municipal stormwater permits, and monitoring efforts to measure microplastics in agricultural runoff.